 SHOWING 1 - 1 OF 1 RESULTS

-School Liaison Officer (SLO)
+School Liaison Officer

 Hill AFB, UT 84056

-Changing schools can sometimes be challenging enough for a child, but changing schools overseas is likely to come with its unique set of stressors.
+Changing schools can be challenging enough for a child, but changing schools and going overseas is likely to come with a unique set of stressors.
 The Defense Department offers a variety of resources to help ensure your child’s education needs are met, no matter where in the world you are.
 Use the following tips to find the support you need to make the best education decision for your child.

 There are several resources available to help military families with the transition to schools overseas.
-You can contact your installation’s school liaison office or family support center.
-And for more information, visit Military OneSource and Department of Defense Education Activity.

 The Department of Defense Education Activity operates schools in 11 foreign countries, Guam and Puerto Rico.
-DODEA schools are fully accredited by U.S. accreditation agencies and maintain high academic standards.
+DODEA school districts are accredited by U.S. accreditation agencies and maintain high academic standards.

-DODEA's student preregistration system helps streamline the registration process and allows school officials to better predict school enrollment, make informed decisions regarding teacher and staff requirements, and prepare for special services and supplies.
-Parents can preregister their children by visiting DODEA NonDODSchoolsProgram Student Online Pre-Registration.
+DODEA's student eligibility and preregistration system helps streamline the registration process and allows school officials to better predict school enrollment, make informed decisions regarding teacher and staff requirements, and prepare for special services and supplies.
+Parents can preregister their children by visiting DODEA Online Registration for Students.

 Start planning for a successful school transition as soon as you learn about your move – the more your child knows about the new location and school, the more confident your child will feel.
-Allow your child to be a part of the transition process, too, if appropriate.
+Learn more about helping your children change schools.